docker/docs/config/containers/logging/configure.md

     - `journald`
     - `local`

-Refer to [Reading logs when using remote logging drivers](/dual-logging) for information about using `docker logs` to read container logs locally for many third party logging solutions, including:
+Users of Docker Enterprise can make use of "dual logging", which enables you to use the `docker logs` command for any logging driver.
+Refer to [Reading logs when using remote logging drivers](/config/containers/logging/dual-logging.md) for information about using `docker logs` to read container logs locally for many third party logging solutions, including:

     - syslog
     - gelf